 Predicting liquefaction extent in the Yakima Fold Belt

-Geologists have long debated how large of an earthquake faults in the Yakima Fold Belt are capable of producing.
+Geologists have long debated how large of an earthquake Yakima Fold Belt faults can produce.
 Some claim these shallow (<10km), intraplate structures are capable of generating quakes up to 7.0 magnitude.
 Others estimate their capability no higher than about 6.0 magnitude.
 The difference between 6.0 and 7.0 is huge.
-I've personally experienced two quakes larger than 7.0 M. Believe me, crazy sh*t happens above magnitude 7.
+I've personally experienced two Alaska quakes larger than 7.0 M. Believe me, crazy sh*t happens above magnitude 7.
 I've also been in several 6.0 M quakes.
 Those, by contrast, were little more than brief amusements.
-Draw a bright line at magnitude 6.8 (VII).
-And ask that paleoseismologist how many M 7 quakes has he/she personally experienced.
+Geologists should draw a bright line at magnitude 6.8 (VII) and ask that paleoseismologist how many M 7 quakes has he/she personally experienced.

 Here's an excerpt from the the Walla Walla Union on July 17, 1938 describing the 1872 Chelan/North Cascades Earthquake,

 And the same article's description of the 1936 Umapine/Stateline Earthquake,

 Interesting to find this note about the 1872 Chelan/North Cascades Earthquake in Chleborad and Schuster (1990),